zzzprojects/docs/entityframework-extensions.net/pages/getting-started/providers/efcore/efcore-postgresql-provider.md

  - PostgreSQL has been proven to be highly scalable both in the sheer quantity of data it can manage and in the number of concurrent users it can accommodate.
  - It allows you to add custom functions developed using different programming languages such as C/C++, Java, etc.
- - PostgreSQL requires very minimum maintained efforts because of its stability.
+ - PostgreSQL requires very minimal maintenance efforts because of its stability.

 ## Install EFE Core

 Let's create a new application using the **Console App (.NET Framework)** template and install [Z.EntityFramework.Extensions.EFCore](https://www.nuget.org/packages/Z.EntityFramework.Extensions.EFCore/).

-**Entity Framework Extensions (EFE)** library is available as a nuget package and you can install it using **Nuget Package Manager**.
+**Entity Framework Extensions (EFE)** library is available as a NuGet package and you can install it using **NuGet Package Manager**.

 In the **Package Manager Console** window, enter the following command.